search for something...

 Essential Information

-[Cobbled together from the little information available in the comments under the YT videos, blogs and a reddit discussion.
+The above was very much cobbled together from the little information available in the comments under the YT videos, blogs and a Reddit discussion.
 Apologies for any inaccuracies.
-And if you're a former member of Satellite Lovers, please get in touch we'd really love to hear from you.]
+And if you're a former member of Satellite Lovers, please get in touch we'd really love to hear from you !

 David O'Byrne